 Inflatable kiddie pools are one of the highlights of summer play for many a kid.
 Seriously, what's better than a personal-sized pool you can splash in at any time?
 But knowing how to clean an inflatable pool is important for keeping your kids safe.
 These fun summertime toys can become super nasty, super fast, and potentially make your kids sick.

 If the pool is too large to empty daily, then you'll want to do a little more work to keep it clean.
 Any pool of this size requires filters and disinfection systems, according to the CDC.
-After all, you still don't want to deal with the whole nasty standing water situation.
 Because appropriate chlorine levels can be difficult to determine for these smaller pools, follow the manufacturer's directions for sanitation.
 Even consider reaching out to your local pool experts for advice about keeping your medium-sized pool sanitary.
 And if the water ever becomes seriously cloudy, dirty, or otherwise questionable, don't hesitate to dump it, sanitize, and refill.

-In addition to the filtration and possible chlorination, the larger pools will require more traditional cleaning practices.
-A skim net on a pole can remove leaves and other debris from the surface, because these things are pretty much drawn to pool water like a magnet.
-Also, it's a good idea to invest in a pool cover to keep more leaves, bugs, and anything else out of your pool, as explained in Top Cleaning Secrets.
+In addition to the filtration and possible chlorination, large pools require even more traditional cleaning practices.
+A skim net on a pole can remove leaves and other debris — these things are pretty much drawn to pool water like a magnet — from the surface.
+You might even consider investing in a pool cover to keep more leaves, bugs, and anything else out of your pool, as recommended by Top Cleaning Secrets.
 With a little time and effort, any size of kiddie pool can be kept in clean working order all summer long.

 Edit note: This post was originally published on July 6, 2018.
 It was updated on September 10, 2019.